What is a personal line of credit?

 With a line of credit, you may spend up to the maximum amount you are allowed to borrow any time you need it.
 The money you borrow does not go into your bank account.
 It is usually accessed through a separate account linked directly to the line of credit.
 This account acts like a credit card or a separate checking account.

 With a personal loan, you receive one lump sum.
-And with a Discover personal loan, you can choose to have the money sent to your bank account or directly to your creditors as soon as the next business day after you are approved for and accept the terms of your loan.
+And with a Discover personal loan, you choose where the money goes.
+You can send money straight to many creditors or to your bank account.
+After you accept the terms of your loan, funds can be sent as early as the next business day.

 Fees